abrown25/qvalue/README.md

-    --lambda   : Either a fixed number or a sequence given 0,0.9,0.05 (default = 0,0.9,0.05) --param    : Print out parameter list to given file --out      : File to write results to (default = stdout) --input    : File to take results from (must be specified, if not explicitly, the last parameter after all options have been parsed is used)
+    --lambda   : Either a fixed number or a sequence given 0,0.9,0.05 (default = 0,0.9,0.05) --param    : Print out parameter list to given file --out      : File to write results to (default = stdout) --input    : File to take results from.
+Can also be specified by the last argument on the command-line after all others have been parsed.
+If not present, is taken to be the stdin.
     --issorted : File has already been sorted with no missing values (default = FALSE) --col      : Column with p values (default = 1)
 ```